It feels like everyone has jumped on the Botox bandwagon. And while we’ve all seen examples of injections gone wrong, it doesn’t have to be that way.

 Botox is not a one-and-done.
 Muscles are not permanently paralyzed.
 The toxin wears off, so you’ll need to return every three to four months to maintain the benefits.

-Good or bad, Botox lasts several months.
+Good or bad, Botox lasts for several months.
 “There’s artistry to administering Botox correctly,” Dr. Mahan says.
 “If it’s injected where it shouldn’t be, the results may end up lopsided, perhaps causing a drooping eyelid that’s hard to correct.”

 Bargain Botox is not a bargain.
 “There is a grey market for Botox, but the drug only is effective if shipped and stored at the proper temperature,” Dr. Mahan says.